lfelipesv/lfelipesv.github.io/aboutme.md

 **Summer 2013**: _Hyundai Motor Company, Namyang Research and Development Center_: Eco Vehicle Control System Development Team

 ### Current Projects

+**Security and Privacy Risks of LLMs/VLAs in Robotics**: Research on the behavior or robots empowered by LLMs/VLAs.

 **Development of AI-based methods for drug discovery**: Research on Protein/Antibody design methods using Deep Learning for the development of new therapeutics/vaccines.

 ### Past Projects